ChainBuddy: An AI Agent System for Generating LLM Pipelines: Related Work

 The many practices of LLMOps have led to recent proposals to \emph{automate} parts of the process---from synthetic input data generation and mining the internet for datasets \cite{boyeau2024autoeval, gandhi2024better}, to prompt optimization \cite{khattab2023dspy, singhvi2023dspy}, to helping users generate automated evaluators that align with their preferences~\cite{shankar2024evalgen, shankar2024spade, shaikh2024show}.
 For instance, DSPy and Teola serve as prompt and chain optimization frameworks \cite{khattab2023dspy, tan2024teola}.
 However, there remains a problem at a higher level of abstraction: that users, even AI/ML experts, struggle to set up pipelines and automated evaluations of LLM behavior, with Arawjo et al. concluding that ``more work needs to be done on [the] conceptualization and planning aspects'' of supporting users in LLM pipeline creation \cite{arawjo2024chainforge, zamfirescu2023whyjohnny}.
 Part of the issue is certainly the usual difficulty of learning a new interface, but the larger issue is conceptual: what is the \emph{``right way''} to prompt engineer?
 To set up a pipeline?
 To evaluate LLM behavior?
 We and the community are still learning these best practices.

 The problem of pipeline generation bears a similarity to AutoML, an area of research in machine learning that focuses on automatically designing machine learning (ML) pipelines to train new ML models, whether in part or in full \cite{heffetz2020deepline, barbudo2023eight, feurer2022auto}.
 Certainly, AutoML faces unique challenges compared to the typical problems in the LLMOps space (such as managing very large training datasets, deciding upon hyperparameters and weighing trade-offs in terms of expected training cost and performance).
 Inspired by this line of ML research, here we investigate the \emph{end-to-end generation of LLM pipelines}, an emerging research area we call {\bf AutoLLMOps}: from a single user prompt, can we generate an \emph{inspectable}, \emph{interactive}, and \emph{editable} pipeline, complete with input data, prompt(s) and model(s), and even automated evaluations?
 Could we build such a system for open-ended tasks?
 What benefits would users derive from it?
 And what dangers are there, if any, to automation?
-To the best of our knowledge, no HCI paper has yet investigated this question.
-With new LLM agent frameworks, emerging research is showing that this kind of end-to-end generation of a workflow is possible, albeit for different tasks like descriptive analytics given a user-provided dataset \cite{beasley2024pipe} or for chatbot creation \cite{sanchez2024automating}.
-Here, we apply this idea to LLM pipelines, specifically focusing on pipelines that help users evaluate LLM behavior.
+This problem bears a similarity to previous work on crowdsourcing-based task decomposition~\cite{kittur2011crowdforge, kulkarni2012collaboratively}.
+With new LLM agent frameworks, emerging research is showing that this kind of end-to-end generation of a workflow is possible for tasks like descriptive analytics given a user-provided dataset \cite{beasley2024pipe}, visual programming \cite{zhou2023instructpipe}, AI agent workflows \cite{cheng2024prompt}, or for chatbot creation \cite{sanchez2024automating}.
+Here, we specifically focus on generating LLM pipelines that help users evaluate LLM behavior.